EDIorg/EMLassemblyline/documentation/instructions.md

 ## Create working directory
 [back to top](#contents)

-Create a new directory for your dataset.
-This is where the metadata parts created in the assembly line process will be stored and available for editing should you need to change the content of your EML.
+Create a directory for your datasets metadata templates.
 Name this directory after your dataset.
 Replace spaces with underscores (e.g. `name of your directory` should be `name_of_your_directory`).

-Move copies of the final versions of your data tables into this directory.
-These should be the final versions of the data you are ready to publish.
+Move copies of the final versions of your data tables into this directory or store them in a separate directory.
+These tables should be the final versions of the data you are ready to publish.

 Rename these files following these rules: